Marvel-Ib/ToDo-List/README.md

 ## Click to see the live app:  [Todo-List](https://marvel-pern-todo.herokuapp.com/)

 ## About
-A Node app built with MongoDB and Angular.
+A Node app built with ExpressJs React and PostgreSql.
 For demonstration purposes and a tutorial.

 Node provides the RESTful API.
-Angular provides the frontend and accesses the API.
-MongoDB stores like a hoarder.
+Express provides the frontend and accesses the API.
+React stores the data.

 ## RestEndPoint